sjhloco/firewall_policy_report/README.md

 ## Usage

-If the script is run without any arguments it uses the default settings defined variables at the start of *main.py*.
+If the script is run without any arguments it uses the default settings (variables) defined at the start of *main.py*.

 - ***input_file:*** Uses an input file called **input.yml**
 - ***report_name:*** Creates a report called **ACLreport_yyyymmdd**